ale-tom/starter-academic/content/home/Teaching.md

 +++
 # Teaching widget.
-widget = github.ale-tom.Teaching  # See https://sourcethemes.com/academic/docs/page-builder/
+widget = "github.ale-tom.Teaching"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.